 You get protein from the pecans, fiber from the oats, and it keeps you fuller longer than most cereals.

 - ½ cup vegetable oil or other neutral oil of choice

 - 5 cups old-fashioned rolled oats

-- Preheat oven to 325 degrees F. Line an 18×13-inch baking sheet with parchment paper.
+- Preheat oven to 325°F. Line an 18×13-inch baking sheet with parchment paper or reusable silicone baking mat.
 Set aside.

 - In a large bowl, whisk together maple syrup, vegetable oil, brown sugar, and salt.
 Fold in rolled oats and pecans.
 Mix until the dry mixture is thoroughly coated.